antonioserra21/Paramice/README.md

 Paramice system is controlled by a Raspberry pi with a slave arduino.
 In this repostry there are two scripts:
 - mRFID.ino is the sketch that will instruct the arduino.
 It is based on Annaane's multi RFID project https://github.com/Annaane/MultiRfid.
+I have slightly modified the script in order to make the arduino output the informations in the following format: Reader N:  XX XX XX XX
 - main.py is run by the raspberry and will control the whole system, opening and closing gates, initiating the tasks and storing data on the performances of mice.